ntodorov/cosmos-bulk-ops/ReadMe.md

 npx cbops delete --query "SELECT c.id, c.yourPartitionKeyField FROM c WHERE c.yourPartitionKeyField = 'SOME VALUE'" npx cbops delete --queryFile ./del.json
 ```

+WARNING!!! you need to provide environment variables for Cosmos DB account and container, see [Configuration](#configuration) section.
+The `.env` file shold be in the folder that you are executing the commands.
+Alternatively you can set the environment variables upfront via script or any other way.

 ## Parameters